What is Medical Malpractice Law?

-Medical Malpractice is a popular area of law, but it actually is considered a part of Accidents and Injuries law.
-Many accident and injuries cases, including medical malpractice cases, claim that one party was "negligent" in their practices.
-For medical malpractice cases, this means that the patient has to prove the doctors are generally have a duty to practice medicine a certain way, that the doctor did not fulfill (or "breached") his duty, and that the breach of duty caused the patient harm.
+Medical malpractice is considered a part of personal injury law.
+Many accident and injuries cases, including medical malpractice cases, claim that one party was "negligent" in their practices, which caused an injury or damage.
+For medical malpractice cases, this means that the patient has to prove the doctors have a duty to practice medicine a certain way, that the doctor breached their duty, and that the breach of duty caused the patient's harm.

 - Informed Consent: Before a doctor can treat a patient, the doctor must explain to the patient the nature of the treatment, along with its risks and benefits, and then the patient must agree to the treatment.

-- Error in Diagnosis: A doctor makes an error in diagnosis when the doctor does not accurately name the patient's disease.
+- Error in Diagnosis: A doctor makes an error in diagnosis when the doctor does not accurately identify the patient's condition.

 - Error in Treatment: A doctor makes an error in treatment when the doctor does not prescribe the correct drugs or therapy.

-- Vicarious Liability: When a doctor makes a mistake, patients often sue the doctor's supervisors or the hospital under a legal theory known as vicarious liability.
+- Vicarious Liability: When a doctor makes a mistake, patients may be able to make a claim against the hospital as the employer, under a legal theory known as vicarious liability.

 - HIPAA: The "Health Information Portability and Accountability Act" mandates that medical providers keep patients' records confidential.

 - Statute of Limitations: Like many personal injury suits, there is a time limit in which patients must bring suit against their doctors.
-If the time limit passes, the opportunity for suit is gone.
+If the time limit passes, their claim may be denied.

-Medical Malpractice is largely an issue of state law.
-Each state's laws, including statutes of limitations, differ slightly.
+Medical malpractice is generally an issue of state law.
+Each state's laws are unique, including statutes of limitations and caps on damages.
 Patients considering filing suit against their doctors should be sure to consult a local medical malpractice attorney.
 You can find a medical malpractice attorney near you using the search tools below.